 How to Hang Tinsel on a Christmas Tree

-There is an art to hanging Tinsel on the tree…. use a light hand… make sure it hangs down.
+There is an art to hanging Tinsel on the tree…. use a light hand… only a few strands on each branch end…make sure it hangs down.
 (And if my mom is supervising… it better be done right!
 Or you will be doing it over and over again.)